 COVID-19 Safety protocol and risk management 2020

 The novel coronavirus, SARS-CoV-2, is a new and unfamiliar virus.
 The risk of contracting the illness COVID-19 on Navigate Outdoor expeditions and outdoor trips cannot be scaped, but we have identified mitigation strategies to reduce that risk in a pre-vaccine environment.
 With those strategies in place, we believe the risk can be managed appropriately.
-We have temporarily operated small group, couple, & individual must be 16 years old and over they have that skills types and demographics with which our modified practices can be more effectively implemented with more consistent compliance.
+We have temporarily operated small groups, couples, & individuals must be 16 years old, and over they have that skills types and demographics with which our modified practices can be more effectively implemented with more consistent compliance.

 Training for our Trip leader, Guides, and porter will be including a half-day to learning and practicing the mitigation strategies outlined below.
 On the longest trip/expedition we will consider a place shift after some time when we can reasonably assume that the risk of COVID-19 transmission within the group is reduced.
 Our medical advisors support these tactics.

 Overarching Principles for Navigate Outdoor’s COVID-19 Risk Management

 - Face coverings masks when physical distancing is not possible

 - Increased attention to hygiene, with a focus on hands